tteck/Proxmox/README.md

 ⚙️ **To set your password:**

-Run in the LXC console
+Run from the LXC console

 ```
 pihole -a -p